The Original Mickey Mouse Club Show

 Synopsis

 Annette McCloud, an orphan from Nebraska, arrives unannounced at the home of her Uncle Archie and Aunt Lila in the town of Ashford.
 She is the daughter of their deceased younger brother, and was previously unknown to them.
 Though initially suspicious, they take the country girl in, and prepare her for a life in town.
-While shopping for new clothes with Aunt Lila, Annette meets Val Abernathy and her mother.
-Annette is invited to a party at Val's home, given in honor of Moselle Correy's house guest, Laura Rogan, who will attend Old South High with the other kids this year.
+Annette soon makes friends with the MacLeod's housekeeper Katie, and with Jet Maypen, another country girl who delivers produce from her parent's ranch to Ashford.
+While shopping for new clothes with Aunt Lila, Annette meets Val Abernathy, her mother, and Moselle Corey.
+Annette is invited to a party at Val's home, given in honor of Moselle's house guest, Laura Rogan, who will attend Old South High with the other kids this year.
+Through a mixup, Annette's escort to the party turns out to be a perpetually-hungrey, smart-aleck kid named Olmstead Ware.
+"Steady" takes Annette to the local malt shop first, and introduces her to another country kid, soda jerk Mike Martin.

 Despite her shy manner and quiet voice, Annette catches the eyes of the boys at the party, annoying the snobby Laura.
 While playing a party game, Laura loses track of her expensive necklace, and halfway accuses Annette, who left the party early, of taking it.
 The following Monday at Old South High School, Annette finds her transfer from a country school means she must go down a level to the tenth grade, instead of joining the other kids in eleventh grade.
-Her friend, Jet Maypen, who lives on a farm just outside Ashford, takes Annette to the soda shop after school and introduces her to another country kid, soda jerk Mike Martin.
-When Laura and the other kids arrive at the soda shop, Laura again insinuates that Annette took the necklace.
-Annette overhears her and rushes from the shop, followed by Jet.
+Her friend, Jet Maypen, who lives on a farm just outside Ashford, takes Annette to the soda shop during lunch.
+When the other kids arrive at the soda shop, Laura again insinuates that Annette took the necklace.
+Annette overhears her and leaves the shop.
 Thereafter, Annette avoids the crowd at school, eating lunch with Jet.

 Later, Steve Abernathy, who is the student body president, appoints Annette to the entertainment committee as tenth-grade chairman.
 Surprisingly, Annette accepts and comes to the committee meeting at the Abernathy home.
 Laura, who is also there, objects to Annette's appointment.
 When Annette announces Jet as her assistant, Laura pronounces the latter as crude, drawing a rebuke from Annette.
 Laura then repeats her insinuation about the necklace, again causing Annette to flee.
 The next day Steve, Mike and Steady try to talk to Laura about Annette, but make a hash of it.
 Steve then tries to convince Annette to talk to Laura herself, but it backfires when Laura sees them together in Steve's car parked outside the McCloud home.